-There are more than 100 trillion bacteria living in your body.
-You have more bacteria than cells, according to dairy industry website USProbiotics.org.
-Many of these bacteria are helpful, aiding in digestion, strengthening your immune system and keeping less-friendly bacteria in check.
-When harmful bacteria cause illness or infection, you might use an antibiotic to kill those bacteria.
-Unfortunately, some of the beneficial probiotic bacteria are also destroyed.
-Taking supplemental probiotics during your course of antibiotics can replenish the good bacteria and help reduce some of the side effects of taking antibiotics -- especially diarrhea.
+Trillions of bacteria live in your body.
+Most are part of the gut microbiota, the helpful intestinal bacteria and yeasts that provide a variety of benefits -- destroying disease-causing bugs, aiding in food digestion, producing vitamins and strengthening your immune system.
+When harmful bacteria cause illness or infection, your doctor may prescribe an antibiotic to kill those bacteria.
+Unfortunately, antibiotics also destroy some of your beneficial gut bacteria.
+Taking probiotics -- health-promoting bacteria and yeasts -- during your course of antibiotics can replenish the good bacteria and help reduce some of the side effects of taking antibiotics, including diarrhea.

 Many women report an increase in yeast infections when taking antibiotics.
-This may be due to an overgrowth of Candida albicans -- an opportunistic yeast that can grow out of control if antibiotics kill the beneficial bacteria that normally prevent a candida overgrowth.
-Vaginal suppositories that contain 10 million live Lactobacillus acidophilus cells used twice daily for one week can help treat vaginal yeast infections.
-Probiotics are most effective when used in conjunction with conventional anti-fungal vaginal yeast infection treatments.
+This may be due to an overgrowth of Candida albicans -- an opportunistic yeast that can grow out of control when antibiotics kill some of the beneficial bacteria that normally prevent a candida overgrowth.
+However, a review published in the June 2009 "Journal of Chemotherapy" did not find any clear benefit of using probiotics to treat or prevent candidiasis infection in women.